Emil Jannings: Death

 Jannings retired to Strobl near Salzburg, Austria, and became an Austrian citizen in 1947.
 He died in 1950, aged 65, from liver cancer.
 He is buried in the St. Wolfgang cemetery.
 His Best Actor Oscar is displayed at the Berlin Filmmuseum.

 Marriages

 Jannings was married four times.
 His first three marriages ended in divorce, his last with his death.
 His last three marriages were to German stage and film actresses, Hanna Ralph, Lucie Höflich, and Gussy Holl.
-He had a daughter, Ruth-Maria (born 1920), from his first marriage to Lucy Höfling.
+He had a daughter, Ruth-Maria (born 1920), from his first marriage to Lucy Höflich.